-Any solution to the problem addressed by \nameS should not just constrain its DSE carefully but also support IRQ handling when generating its MMIO models.
-A large fraction of the MMIO reads modeled by \nameS occur in ISRs: ESes often receive the data spanning multiple MMIO reads via asynchronous serial communications.
-The support for IRQ handling is thus essential. \nameS runs ISRs during the DSE for generating MMIO models (Sec.~\ref{sec:readexec}).
-DevFuzz \cite{devfuzz}, as admitted in the above-quoted statement, does not have this feature in its DSE.
-DevFuzz's target MMIOs rarely occur in an IRQ context, whereas IRQ handling is an important source of \name's target MMIOs.
-This again shows why DevFuzz cannot apply to the problem \nameS is addressing.
+Any solution to \name's research problem must not only constrain its DSE carefully but also support IRQ handling during MMIO-model generation.
+A large fraction of the MMIO reads modeled by \nameS occur in ISRs: embedded systems often receive data chunks spanning multiple MMIO reads via asynchronous serial communications.
+The support for IRQ handling is thus essential. \name's DSE can execute ISRs for generating MMIO models (Sec.~\ref{sec:readexec}).
+DevFuzz's DSE, as admitted in the above-quoted statement \cite{devfuzz}, lacks this feature.
+DevFuzz's target MMIOs rarely occur in ISRs, whereas IRQ handling is an important source of \name's target MMIOs.
+This again shows why DevFuzz cannot address \name's research problem.

-Some may still argue that DevFuzz builds post-probing MMIO models beside probe models.
-The post-probing models target the MMIO behavior of a device driver after booting. \name's MMIO models also benefit the testing of the firmware code after booting the most.
-However, DevFuzz builds its post-probing models with a static value analysis instead of DSE.
-The analysis runs on the source code of the program under test, which is unavailable for rehosting-based firmware fuzzing.
-Moreover, the resulting MMIO models do not distinguish the MMIO reads from the same memory and instruction addresses.
-In contrast, \nameS is motivated by the need for MMIO models that distinguish such reads.
+Some may still argue that, beyond probe models, DevFuzz also builds post-probing MMIO models that target a device driver's behavior after booting.
+Likewise, \name's MMIO models primarily support testing the firmware code after booting.
+However, DevFuzz builds such models using static value analysis rather than DSE.
+This analysis requires the program's source code, which is unavailable in rehosting-based firmware fuzzing.
+Moreover, the resulting models do not distinguish MMIO reads from the same memory and instruction addresses.
+In contrast, \nameS is motivated precisely by the need for MMIO models that distinguish such reads.